wwarthen/RomWBW/Source/Doc/UserGuide.md

 | \<end\>                         | 947,912,704   | 1,851,392     | 940,572,672   | 1,837,056     |
 +---------------------------------+---------------+---------------+---------------+---------------+

+The $doc_sys$ has more information on the standard disk layouts as implemented in the Combo Disk Images.
+Additionally, there is a document called "Hard Disk Anatomy.pdf" in the Doc directory of the RomWBW distribution with detailed information on the standard disk layouts.

-#### Combo Hard Disk Image
+### Combo Hard Disk Image

-The Combo Disk Image is essentially just a single disk image that has several of the individual filesystem images (slices) already concatenated together using the stardard disk layout described above.
+The Combo Disk Image is essentially just a single disk image that has several of the individual filesystem images (slices) already concatenated together using the standard disk layout described above.
 The Combo Disk Image includes the partition table of the standard disk layout and the following 6 slices in the positions indicated: